 Laboratory for Computational Neuroergonomics

-We are seeking prospective students, undergraduates and postgraduates, to join our group in a variety of research topic.
+We are seeking prospective students, undergraduates and postgraduates, who are passionate about data science, neuroscience, and machine learning, to join our group in a variety of research topic.
 If interested, please take a look at our current research focus and contact us (email@example.com).

 We are Laboratory for Computational Neuroergonomics & Neural Engineering (CNE LAB).